lorenzo-rovigatti/tacoxDNA/README.md

 * An oxDNA topology file (named by suffixing the PDB file with ".top")
 * An oxDNA configuration file (named by suffixing the PDB file with ".oxdna")

+---

 ## cadnano-to-oxDNA converter

-The `cadnano_oxDNA.py` script takes two mandatory arguments.
+The `cadnano_oxDNA.py` script converts [https://cadnano.org/](cadnano) files into oxDNA configurations.
+It takes two mandatory arguments.

 ### Mandatory arguments
 * The input cadnano file (in json format)